Firing – A Tough Decision? An Easy Process?*

-7. When its time to terminate, its a simple conversation.
+7. If and when it is time to terminate, its a simple conversation….

-But how you handle that conversation matter.
+…but how you handle this conversation matters.
 Empathy goes a long way throughout the 7-Step process, but especially in the final step.

-Be prepared to listen to the employee vent.
-They may be sad.
-They are likely to be angry.
-“I understand your feelings, but this is the outcome we just can’t keep avoiding” always helps.
+“I understand your feelings, but this is the outcome we just can’t keep avoiding.”